-2022 2021
+2023 2022

 USGAAP €'m €'m

 Performance of other activities

 Adjusted

-Other income 28 52
+Other income 23 28

-Expenses (198) (214)
+Expenses (212) (191)

-Tax (40) (51)
+Tax (38) (43)

-Total adjusted (210) (213)
+Total adjusted (227) (206)

 Non-adjusted

-Foreign exchange (loss)/gain (23) 15
+Foreign exchange (loss)/gain 9 (23)

-Interest on funds withheld 454 (192)
+Interest on funds withheld (222) 454

-Guaranteed fees net of reinsurance 1 4
+Guaranteed fees net of reinsurance 14 8

-Direct interest credited to policyholder account balances 581 (413)
+Direct interest credited to policyholder account balances (328) 576

-Reinsured interest credited to policyholder account balances (454) 192
+Reinsured interest credited to policyholder account balances 222 (454)

-Net investment gain 41
+Net investment gain - 33

-Expenses (38) (82)
+Expenses (34) (46)

-Tax 25 (4)
+Tax (12) 25

-Divested Business Poland and Greece 27 24
+Divested Business Poland and Greece 27

-Total non-adjusted 573 (415)
+Total non-adjusted (351) 600

-Net results from other activities 363 (628)
+Net results from other activities (578) 394

-Net results from other activities have increased by €991m from €(628)m in 2021 to €363m in 2022 mainly driven by:
+Net results from other activities have decreased by €972m from €394m in 2022 to €(578)m in 2023 mainly driven by:

-- Operating expenses have increased by €51m mainly due to the 2021 MetLife Bermuda opening balances which offset against the underwriting result and an increase in salary costs and other general expenses. - The non-operating expenses variance is due to the 2021 MetLife Bermuda opening balances.
-The opening balances offset against the variance in guarantee fees net of reinsurance and net investment gains/(losses). - Interest on funds withheld relates to relates to ceded investment income on the reinsurance treaty with MetLife Bermuda and offsets against the reinsured interest credited to policyholder account balances. - Direct interest credited to policyholder account balances has increased by €895m.
-This is driven by the increase in unit-linked investment income (see section A.3.1). - Foreign exchange gains decreased by €9m due mainly foreign exchange movements in Hungary and Head Office partially offset by foreign exchange movements in UK. - Divested business relates to transactions that took place following the announcement of the sale of MetLife Greece and MetLife Poland in July 2021.
-This is offset in the underwriting and investment results as well as within the line items above.
-This results in variances by category when compared to the prior year however the overall impact on total performance is nil.
+- Operating expenses have increased by €21m mainly due to an increase in salary costs and other general expenses. - The non-operating expenses variance is due mainly to a reduction in the amortisation of the deferred cost of reinsurance to MetLife Bermuda. - Interest on funds withheld relates to relates to ceded investment income on the reinsurance treaty with MetLife Bermuda and offsets against the reinsured interest credited to policyholder account balances. - Direct interest credited to policyholder account balances has decreased by €904m.
+This is driven by the increase in unit-linked investment income (see section A.3.1). - Foreign exchange losses decreased by €32m to a foreign exchange gain due mainly to foreign exchange gains in Head office, partially offset by foreign exchange losses in UK.